electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 ### Step 2: Setup the Electric Imp hardware

-First we will need to assemble the Electric Imp Developer Kit.
-The kit comes with (1) the imp001 card, which has a WiFi radio and microcontroller which drives all the logic for the board and (2) the Explorer Kit board into which the card is plugged.
-The Explorer Kit board provides a set of sensors and peripherals which are ready to use.
+First we will need to assemble the impExplorer Kit.
+The kit comes with (1) the imp001 card, which has a WiFi radio and microcontroller which drives all the logic for the board and (2) the impExplorer Kit into which the card is plugged.
+The impExplorer Kit provides a set of sensors and peripherals which are ready to use.
 This project will take readings from temperature, humidity, accelerometer, and light sensors to determine the current state of your fridge.

 #### Hardware Setup
  - Plug the imp001 card into the breakout board slot
- - Power up your Imp with the AA Batteries
+ - Power up your impExplorer Kit with the AA Batteries
- - The Imp001 should now have power and be blinking amber/red
+ - The imp001 should now have power and be blinking amber/red

 Assmbled it should look like this: